Reporters Without Borders: Organization

-Structure

 RSF's head office is based in Paris.
-It has 13 regional and national offices, including Brussels, London, Washington, Berlin, Rio de Janeiro, Taipei and Dakar, and a network of 146 correspondents.
-It employs 57 salaried staff in Paris and internationally.
-A board of governors, elected from RSF's members, approves the organization's policies.
-An International Council has oversight of the organization's activities and approves the accounts and budget.
+As of 2018, it has 13 regional and national offices, including Brussels, London, Washington, Berlin, Rio de Janeiro, Taipei and Dakar, and a network of 146 correspondents with 57 salaried staff in Paris and internationally.
+As of 2016, a board of governors, elected from RSF's members, approves the organisation's policies, while an International Council has oversight of its activities and approves the budget.